joshuaju/COYOTE/README.md

 ### How to predict other datasets?

- 1. use RHINO to create timeseries of the dataset.
+ 1. use https://github.com/Ionman64/PHANTOM to create timeseries of the dataset.
  2. extract the features from the timeseries using COYOTE extract.

 COYOTE is hard-coded against the large dataset.
 However, you may want to tweak the program to predict another dataset.